MaheepChaudhary/Causality-in-Trustworthy-Machine-Learning/Readme_new.md

    - [Driver-centric Risk Object Identification](https://arxiv.org/abs/2106.13201)
       - <details><summary>Maheep's Notes</summary>
-         The work proposes to preapre the dataset for identifying risk objects using the Intention and Response of the driver, where a model is deployed to match the response prediction from the driver prediction.
+         The work proposes to prepare the dataset for identifying risk objects using the Intention and Response of the driver, where a model is deployed to match the response prediction from the driver prediction.
 The author implements by having the modules of

          **Perception**, which represents different embeddings of the objects present, **Comprehension** which evaluates the interaction between the driver and thing or stuff using the Ego-Thing Graph and Ego-Stuff Graph, where Ego-Thing Graph have the embedding of how the driver react with the things such as the car, person, bicycle and the Ego-Stuff Graph have the embedding of how the driver reacts with the Stuff in the envionment such as roads, footpath, and Traffic Sign.
 The last module is of **Projection**  which is used to predict the future forecasts. <br>

-         The Causal reasoning module is added to the model so as to augment the data only in "GO" scenarion, i.e. no risk objects are present to remove the non-causal features by randomly selecting top k ransdom objects.
+         The Causal reasoning module is added to the model so as to augment the data only in "GO" scenarion, i.e. no risk objects are present to remove the non-causal features by randomly selecting top k random objects.
 It is also used in "STOP" scenarios, to identify the risk object identification by using the same intervention maethod of inpainting.
 The "GO" score is computed by removing the different object and the one object with removal that gives the highest "GO" score is identified as the risk object.
         </details>

 Others
 ---